DargieDChouwy/design_exemple/README.md

 # design_exemple
 Test project for pixelfield.

 Made with ReactJS, Create-react-app and Css.
 Build with components and props.

+You can check it there : https://quirky-tesla-4b8d53.netlify.com/

 ## Installation